 The Depositary may collect fees for making distributions to investors by deducting those fees from the amounts distributed or by selling a portion of distributable property to pay the fees.
 The Depositary may collect its annual fee for Depositary services by deductions from cash distributions or by directly billing investors or by charging the book-entry system accounts of participants acting for them.
-The Depositary may generally refuse to provide fee-attracting services until the fees for those services are paid.
+The Depositary may generally refuse to provide feeattracting services until the fees for those services are paid.

-rees: ror; \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) Issuance of ADSs, including issuances resulting from a distribution of shares or rights or other property, Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates. \$0.2 (or less) per ADS - Any cash distribution to ADS registered holders.
+Fees: For: \$5.00 (or less) per 100 ADSs (or portion of 100 ADSs) Issuance of ADSs, including issuances resulting from a distribution of shares or rights or other property, Cancellation of ADSs for the purpose of withdrawal, including if the deposit agreement terminates. \$0.2 (or less) per ADS Any cash distribution to ADS registered holders.
 A fee equivalent to the fee that would be payable if securities distributed to you had been shares and the shares had been deposited to issuance of ADSs Distribution of securities distributed to holders of deposited securities which are distributed by the Depositary to ADS registered holders.

-Registration or transfer fees

-Expenses of the Depositary

-Taxes and other governmental charges the

-Depositary or the custodian have to pay on any

-ADS or share underlying an ADS, for

-example, stock transfer taxes, stamp duty or

-withholding taxes

-Any charges incurred by the Depositary or its agents for servicing the deposited securities
+Registration or transfer fees Transfer and registration of shares on our share register to or from the na me of the Depositary or its agent when you deposit or withdraw shares Cable, telex and facsimile transmissions (when expressly provided in the deposit agreement) Expenses of the Depositary Taxes and other governmental charges the Depositary or the custodian have to pay on any ADS or share underlying an ADS, for example, stock transfer taxes, stamp duty or withholding taxes Converting foreign currency to U.S. dollars As necessary Any charges incurred by the Depositary or its agents for servicing the deposited securities As necessary